International Agreement Worker Visa

 - You intend to provide a service under contract as a contractual service supplier or independent professional

-As well as these conditions, you must the other eligibility requirements of the International Agreement Worker Visa.
+In addition to these conditions, you must meet the other eligibility requirements of the Temporary Work International Agreement Visa.

-This visa replaced the former Temporary Worker – International Agreement Worker Visa (T5).
-As part of the new points-based immigration system, this visa was established in December 2020.
+This visa replaced the former Temporary Worker—International Agreement Worker Visa (T5).
+It was established in December 2020 as part of the new points-based immigration system.

-The agreement was established under international law and the UK is a signatory of this agreement.
+The agreement was established under international law, and the UK is a signatory.

 Who Can Apply For The Temporary International Agreement Worker Visa?